daovincent/Advanced-Algorithm-Cookbook/Minimum Spanning Tree.md

 - Partitions are just splitting a set into subsets.

 ## Union & Find
+The idea is to create graphs / trees while compressing the paths to get from a node to another
 ### Pseudo code with Complexity
 #### Arrays
 ```